⏱ 7 Minute Read ✍🏻 24th March 2020

 Consider the timeline:

 On 8th January, Chinese authorities announced that they had identified a new virus as the pathogen behind a pneumonia-like disease which had hospitalised 59 people in the city of Wuhan.
-The announcement caused considerable panic in China, mainly because the Chinese had already been through SARS in 2002, and knew exactly what this sort of virus was capable of.
+The announcement caused considerable panic in China, mainly because the Chinese had already been through SARS in 2002, and knew what this sort of virus was capable of.
 But in the West, particularly among leaders with a world view similar to that of Donald Trump, the reports were dismissed as ‘a Chinese problem.’

 Three weeks later, Italy confirmed its first two cases.
 The victims were a Chinese couple who had arrived in Rome a week prior, travelling via Milan.
 The first people died in Italy on 22nd February.
 By this time, the world had watched as China suffered over 2,400 deaths, reporting 80,000 known infections.
-Thankfully, cases there were now declining as a result of their strictly enforced containment protocol.
+Thankfully, cases there were now declining as a result of their containment protocol.

 Despite repeated warnings from Chinese scientists, politicians in Italy continued to debate whether or not to lock down for another 16 days.
 Many powerful forces in the Italian government were resisting the idea, complaining of the damage it would do to the economy and accusing their colleagues of “hysterical overreaction”.